Mordech/dynamic-grid/packages/dynamic-grid-web/README.md

 ## Attributes

-The `MrdDynamicGridElement` component accepts the following attributes:
+The `mrd-dynamic-grid` component accepts the following attributes:

 - `minColumnWidth` (required): The minimum width of each column.
 This can be any valid CSS length value in `rem` or `px`, such as `200px` or `10rem`.
 - `gridType` (optional): The type of grid to use.
 This can be either `auto-fill` or `auto-fit`.
 Defaults to `auto-fill`.